System specs (model inc screen size, CPU, iGPU, dGPU, operating system)

 I'll mention that your system has a 6th-gen CPU in it and the PCH hosting the NGFF port is capable of running at Gen3 speed, double what you are running now.
 Check the BIOS to see if you can switch the port speed there or otherwise consider generating IFR and accessing hidden UEFI variable changes to do the switching like described here.

 Ive gone throught the BIOS a couple of times while setting it up (theres also some info here) but it looks like it doesnt have advanced settings to tweak the port speed.
 I might have to read up on accessing the hidden UEFI variables and the risks involved.
 Dont wanna accidentally brick my machine. lol.

 Im considering the EXP 9.5 but the price is still steep at 100$ but it would make good use of the M.2 port supposedly for another drive on this machine.

 BTW nando, would you know if using an EXP 9.5 would work with my 8.5 NGFF cable?

 I plan to sell my 8.5 with a mini PCIe cable and keep the NGFF cable if it would work when I buy an EXP 9.5 in the future.

 I would still prefer to keep the NGFF cable since I have a Dell 3020m which could still be used if the old cable would work for the 9.5.

 Compared to EXP GDCZ 8.x, EXP GDC 9.x removed the USB port, added a second HDMI port and routed two lanes per HDMI cable when using the x4 M.2 adapter end.

-There is also the ADT R-series M.2 eGPU adapter option that is more cost effective than EXP GDC.
+There is also the ADT-Link R-series M.2 eGPU adapter option that is more cost effective than EXP GDC.
 See a couple of implementations using those at: